World races to contain coronavirus pandemic | Pictures | Reuters

 Pastor Matt Johnson (R) prays over an emotionally distraught woman while distributing food to those in need at One1Seven evangelical Anglican church in Sydney, Australia, April 17.
 REUTERS/Loren Elliott

-Wild boars cross a road in a residential area after the government ordered residents to stay home in Haifa, northern Israel, April 16.
-REUTERS/Ronen Zvulun

-A medical worker moves a patient from an ambulance into Maimonides Medical Center in the Brooklyn borough of New York, April 16.
+A medical worker moves a patient from an ambulance into Maimonides Medical Center in Brooklyn, New York, April 16.
 REUTERS/Caitlin Ochs

-Migrant workers perform social distancing as they line up for temperature checks at a dormitory in Singapore, April 15.
-Ministry of Manpower, Singapore via REUTERS

-A doctor in protective suit visits a person suffering from coronavirus at her home in Bergamo, the epicenter of Italy's outbreak, April 16.
-Patients with symptoms that are not too severe are treated at home in Bergamo, to avoid overcrowding hospitals...more

 A patient diagnosed with coronavirus lies in a ward at the Dos de Mayo national hospital, in Lima, Peru, April 16.
 REUTERS/Sebastian Castaneda